Table of Contents

-You may pay the amount shown on line 15 using EFTPS, credit card, debit card, check, money order, or electronic funds withdrawal (EFW).
-Do not use a credit card or debit card to pay taxes that were required to be deposited.
+If you were required to make federal tax deposits, pay the amount shown on line 15 by EFT.
+If you were not required to make federal tax deposits, you may pay the amount shown on line 15 by EFT, credit card, debit card, check, money order, or EFW.
 For more information on electronic payment options, visit the IRS website at www.irs.gov/e-pay.

-If you pay by EFTPS, credit card, or debit card, file your return using the Without a payment address under Where To File, earlier.
+If you pay by EFT, credit card, or debit card, file your return using the Without a payment address under Where To File, earlier.
 Do not file Form 943-V, Payment Voucher.